dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmReturnRetrieveAET)"
     "
+    .. _dcmMultipleStoreAssociations:

+    :ref:`Multiple Store Associations(s) <dcmMultipleStoreAssociations>`",string,"Number of Storage Associations used for retrieve of Composite Objects.
+C-STORE SCP specific numbers can be specified by prefix '<AETitle>:'.
+Supplements Multiple Store Associations specified on Device level.

+    (dcmMultipleStoreAssociations)"
+    "
     .. _dcmExternalRetrieveAEDestination:

     :ref:`External Retrieve AE Destination <dcmExternalRetrieveAEDestination>`",string,"AE Title of local C-STORE-SCP to be set as Move Destination in C-MOVE RQs forwarded to external retrieve AE.
 Overwrites value specified on Device level.